 CSX's continuing practice is to recognize net interest and penalties related to income tax matters in income tax expense.
-Included in the consolidated income statements are expenses of \$3 million, \$2 million and \$2 million in 2017, 2016 and 2015, respectively, for changes to reserves for interest and penalties for all prior year tax positions.
-The Company had \$6 million and \$4 million accrued for interest and penalties at 2017, 2016 and 2015, respectively, for all prior year tax positions.
+Included in the consolidated income statements is a benefit of \$3 million, and expenses of \$3 million and \$2 million in 2018, 2017 and 2016, respectively, for changes to reserves for interest and penalties for all prior year tax positions.
+The Company had \$2 million, \$6 million and \$6 million accrued for interest and penalties at 2018, 2017 and 2016, respectively, for all prior year tax positions.